 Usborne Publishing, and Peter Usborne, its owner, have a strong interest in charity and finance a range of activities in this area.

 Usborne also supports staff who want to work with the reading charity Beanstalk, where adults listen to children reading out loud to them, particularly children with reading difficulties.
 Staff also fundraise for children’s charities of their choice, and the company matches their total.
-Our charity for 2017 is Amnesty International.

 The Foundation also donates to charities dealing with animal welfare and mental health.